Questions and answers

 Late effects of childhood cancer and its treatment may affect many aspects of life and we want to obtain an extensive picture.
 Therefore, the questionnaire is quite comprehensive.

 Late effects of childhood cancer and its treatment may occur many years after the initial diagnosis.
 They may also worsen or disappear.
 Learning more about when late effects occur and how they change over the life course is thus important for improving therapies, follow-up care, and policy interventions.
+For this reason, we send out a follow-up questionnaire a few years after the first questionnaire.

 In processing, storing, and analysing the information, we strictly follow Swiss legal regulations and data protection laws.